Éva Marton: Recent years

 Marton's new roles in this millennium include Isolde in Wagner's Tristan und Isolde at Hamburg State Opera in 2000, and Kundry in Parsifal in Barcelona and Lisbon in 2001.
 In 2003, she sang the English-language role of Morgan Le Fay in the premiere of Isaac Albeniz's Merlin in Madrid.
 In 2006 and 2007, she performed in a concert version of Giordano's Fedora at the Miskolc Opera Festival, in Elektra by Richard Strauss at the Deutsche Oper am Rhein in Düsseldorf, and in Janáček's Jenůfa in Hamburg, in the role of the Kostelnicka.
 She performed the role of Klytemnestra in Elektra in Barcelona (Spain) in February and March 2008, and sang Klytämnestra in a staged performance of Elektra in Grand Théâtre de Genève in November 2010.
 She also keeps a small studio at the Liszt Academy of Music in Budapest, Hungary.
-Marton received the Persian Golden Lioness Lifetime Achievement Award in operatic music from The World Academy of Arts, Literature and Media - WAALM in 2006.
+Marton received the Persian Golden Lioness Lifetime Achievement Award in operatic music from the World Academy of Arts, Literature and Media (WAALM) in 2006.

+Marton has also worked as a voice teacher.
+Between 2005 and 2013 she was head of the voice department at the Franz Liszt Academy of Music where she is now a professor emeritus.